SpikeDynamics/Spiketon-Actuators/products/Guided Spiketon T2/README.md

   Advantages: very simple and easy to implement.
   Disadvantages: Piezo stacks require a central hole (this is a bit more expensive).
 The jaws here are wearing out quickly.
 The metal frame is also subject to wear.

+ The central part may contain various implementations.
+It uses the same approach as M1-M3 and T1